-- Contact Emily Nickel, the State of Kansas MRC coordinator, by e-mail at email@example.com.
+- Contact Emily Farley, the State of Kansas MRC coordinator, by e-mail at email@example.com.

 - Fill out a Kansas MRC application.
-Complete the application and return by e-mail to Emily Nickel or mail it into the Public Health Preparedness, Attention: Emily Nickel, 1000 SW Jackson St., Suite 330; Topeka, KS 66612.
+Complete the application and return by e-mail to Emily Farley or mail it into the Public Health Preparedness, Attention: Emily Farley, 1000 SW Jackson St., Suite 330; Topeka, KS 66612.
 Please click here to download a MRC application.

 Training for Volunteers